• Skip to main content

 Instructions

-• Transfer bowl to the mixer stand with the whisk attachment and beat on high until mixture cools and stiff peaks form, 10 to 12 min.
+• Remove mixer bowl from heat and transfer to the mixer stand fitted with the whisk attachment.
+Beat on high speed until mixture cools and stiff peaks form, 10 to 12 minutes.

-• Use within a few hours or refrigerate up to a week.
+• Use immediately, or cover and refrigerate for up to 2 weeks.
+Can also be frozen in a freezer-safe container for up to 3 months.
 Before using, bring to room temperature and beat on low until smooth.

 Notes